 Tour an authentic 19th century wool mill in Salem Oregon.

-The guide will then take you on a fascinating tour inside the adjacent houses, built by some of these first missionaries in Oregon.
+3. Explore 19th century Missionary buildings.
+The guide will then take you on a fascinating tour inside some homes built by some of the first missionaries in Oregon.

-These fully furnished houses provide an insight into daily life in the mid 19th century.
 See three of the oldest wooden frame houses in the Pacific Northwest, including the Jason Lee House (1841), Boon House (1847), and Methodist Parsonage (1841).
-There's also a 20-minute video documenting the life of the first missionaries in Oregon responsible for founding Salem's Willamette University.
+These fully furnished houses provide a fascinating insight into daily life in the mid 19th century.

-What else can I see near Salem?
+What other fun things can I do in Salem?

-- Visit the historic Bush House, Deepwood Estate or Gilbert House Children's Museum in Salem.
+Visit the historic Bush House, Deepwood Estate or Gilbert House Children's Museum in Salem.

-- Kids can have fun at the Enchanted Forest Theme Park (9 miles south of Salem).
+Kids can have fun at the Enchanted Forest Theme Park (9 miles south of Salem).

-- Adults can enjoy the tasting room at the Willamette Valley Vineyards with gorgeous views (10 miles south).
+Adults can enjoy the tasting room at the Willamette Valley Vineyards with gorgeous views (10 miles south).

-- The stunning Oregon Garden is beautiful in all seasons.
+The stunning Oregon Garden is beautiful in all seasons.
 Combine it with a visit to the Oregon Garden Resort (15 miles east).

-- Visit spectacular Silver Falls with a nature play area for kids (23 miles east).
+Visit spectacular Silver Falls with a nature play area for kids (23 miles east).